ebiester/supervillian-kata/README.md

 * Closed tickets cannot be reopened.

 Validation:
-* Usernames must be unique.
 * Tickets must have submitting users, titles, and descriptions.

 View behavior:
-* If logged in, you may view all of your past and present tickets as a list.
+* If logged in, you may view all of your past and present tickets.
 * As a villian or supervillian, you may enter a new ticket.
 * As a villian or supervillian, you may edit an open ticket.

-___

-The spec for Kata 4 is dependent on Kata 3.

-* There is a new user type: Minions.
-Minions are on a Supervillian's account.
+* As a support user, you may edit your current ticket to place in progress or close.
-* As a minion, you may open a new ticket.
+* As a support user, you may add comments to a ticket.
-* As a minion, your tickets are originally given the same priority as Villains, but they do not ever escalate in priority.